-Annecy and Voiron are both beautiful little towns that we wanted to visit so we booked our train tickets and off we went exploring.
-Trains are comfortable, spacious, fast and timely making traveling around France sooooo easy.
+Annecy and Voiron are two pretty little towns we wanted to visit so we booked train tickets and off we went exploring.

 Sometimes called “Pearl of the Alps”, Annecy (pronounced ‘an-si’), is 45 minutes by train from Grenoble, and lies in the Auvergne-Rhône-Alpes region in southeastern France.
 A beautiful lakeside village with amazing mountain and water views that made us glad when we arrived and sad when we left.
 This is a town we suggest you spend more than a day in.